minakoedgar/python-workshop/README.md

 # python-workshop
-This is an intro python workshop for SRO staff.
+This are materials of an intro python workshop for SRO staff.